-February 17, 1824 – February 28, 1903
+February 17, 1824–February 28, 1903

 Commonly known as “Baldy,” Major General William F. Smith was a prominent officer in both theaters of the American Civil War.

-William Farrar Smith was born at St. Albans, Vermont on February 17, 1824.
+William Farrar Smith was born in St. Albans, Vermont on February 17, 1824.
 He was the son of Ashbel and Sarah (Butler) Smith.
 During his youth, Smith was educated locally at St. Albans, where his father was a farmer.
 In 1841, Smith received an appointment to the United States Military Academy through his uncle, U.S. Congressman John Smith.

 Smith entered the U.S. Military Academy on July 1, 1841.
-Among his classmates were future Union Generals Thomas J. Wood, Fitz-John Porter, and Gordon Granger, and future Confederate General Edmund Kirby Smith.
-While at West Point, Smith's classmates began referring to Smith as "Baldy" due to his thinning hair.
+Among his classmates were future Union Generals Thomas J. Wood, Fitz-John Porter, Gordon Granger, and future Confederate General Edmund Kirby Smith.
+While at West Point, Smith’s classmates began referring to Smith as “Baldy” due to his thinning hair.
 While there, Smith also developed a reputation for being brusque and outspoken, a trait that would later hinder his advancement as a military officer.
 In the classroom, Smith proved to be an excellent student, graduating fourth in his class of forty-one cadets on July 1, 1845.

 Upon graduating from the U.S. Military Academy, Smith was brevetted to second lieutenant and was assigned to the Topographical Engineers Corps.
 For the next year, he worked as an assistant engineer on a topographical survey of the Great Lakes.
 On November 6, 1846, Smith returned to West Point where he served as an assistant professor of mathematics until August 21, 1848